karolyi/ui-selectableScroll/README.md

 selectableScroll
 ================

-jquery-ui selectable extended with scroll capabilities
+An extended jQuery-ui selectable with scroll capabilities